komolion/komolionfund.org/_projects/07_supporting_schools.md

 In addition to supporting education for Komolion girls and boys, Komolion Fund continues to support other schools around Kenya.

-##### Hope Education Hub School, Kibera
+##### Center of Hope School, Kibera

-Led by Isabel Omondi, Hope Education Hub School has more than 150 students and operates in Kibera, the largest urban slum in Africa.
-Most of these children's families earn less than $2 a day and Hope Education Hub School provides a quality education, meals, and care.
+Led by Isabel Omondi, [Center of Hope Scool](https://www.facebook.com/centerofhopeschoolschool) has more than 150 students and operates in Kibera, the largest urban slum in Africa.
+Most of these children's families earn less than $2 a day and Center of Hope School provides a quality education, meals, and care.
+Additionally, the school's year-old music program, which the Komolion Fund has supported, has been dramatically successful.
+Their recorder choir competed in a national championship competition in 2026, while other participants have gained skills in stringed instruments, as well as the confidence and self-esteem that comes with learning a rare proficiency.

 ##### Africa Inland Church (AIC) Boarding School, Kajiado

-About 50 miles south of Nairobi, the Baylor Men’s Choir has sung for students and teachers and brought T-shirts to students at the AIC Boarding School.
+About 50 miles south of Nairobi, many of Komolion's brightest students have recieved an education from the AIC Boarding School.
+Every visit, The Baylor Men’s Choir sings for students and teachers here, bringing with them T-shirts and school supplies.
 In 2013, the men painted a number of dormitories and the main dining hall and kitchen and installed gutters on an office building.

 ##### Grace Nanana Primary School, Kajiado